External components

 USB

-Universal Serial Bus (we’ll talk about the meaning of the last two words soon!) is used to connect most modern devices to computers.
-Back in the day, mice/keyboards/external storage/speakers/etc. all had different cables.
-These have now been (mostly) unified under the USB standard.
+• Back in the day, mice/keyboards/external storage, speakers, etc., all had different cables.
+These have now been mostly unified under the USB standard.

-USB connectors can transmit both power (e.g. charging phones) and information (data).
+• USB connectors can transmit both power (e.g. charging phones) and information (data).
 Despite being “Universal” there are an incredible number of USB types.

-USB “Letter” standards refer to the physical design of the connector and the port
+USB “Letter” Standards refer to the physical design of the connector and the port

 • e.g. USB C and USB A are incompatible interfaces, cannot be interchanged.